-Ms. Sawyer is one of the most respected journalists in the world.
-She has traveled the globe delivering in-depth and breaking news reports and has conducted interviews with almost every major newsmaker of our time.
-Her primetime documentaries have won critical acclaim for shedding light on difficult and previously under-reported topics including her in-depth reporting on the U.S. foster care system and realities of poverty in America.
+Diane Sawyer is the anchor of ABC's flagship broadcast ?World News.?
+She is also the network's principal anchor for breaking news, election coverage and special events.
+One of the most respected journalists in the world, she has traveled the globe delivering in-depth and breaking news reports and has conducted interviews with almost every major newsmaker of our time.
+Her primetime documentaries have won critical acclaim for shedding light on difficult and previously under-reported topics, including her in-depth reporting on the U.S. foster care system and realities of poverty in America.

-Throughout 2012 Sawyer anchored ABC's "Your Voice, Your Vote" coverage of the presidential elections with Chief Political Correspondent George Stephanopoulos.
-Together they moderated the most-watched debate of the election cycle in Des Moines, Iowa and a debate in New Hampshire just days before the Granite state's first-in-the-nation primary.
-Sawyer interviewed the Presidential candidates at key moments throughout the campaign including the first interview with Mitt Romney and his wife Ann after he secured the Republican nomination in April 2012 and the first interview with President Obama after the pivotal first Presidential debate in October.
+Throughout 2012.
+Sawyer anchored ABC's ?Your Voice, Your Vote? coverage of the Presidential elections with Chief Political correspondent George Stephanopoulos.
+Together they moderated the most-watched debate of the election cycle in Des Moines, Iowa, and a debate in New Hampshire just days before the Granite State's first-in-the-nation primary.
+Sawyer interviewed the Presidential candidates at key moments throughout the campaign, including the first interview with Mitt Romney and his wife, Ann, after he secured the Republican nomination in April 2012, and the first interview with President Obama after the pivotal first Presidential debate in October.